harishgobugari/SSEETL/README.md

 - For the production environment, deployment happens only after deployment to UAT is completed successfully.
 However, this deployment to production requires manual approval before it can proceed.

 - The main.yml for the CI/CD is located in .github/workflows folder

+### Best practices include:

+- Utilizing environment secrets and variables instead of embedding them directly into scripts.
+For instance, managing credentials and access tokens securely.

+- Conducting thorough testing to validate functionality before moving to different environments.

+- Implementing approvals and ensuring code reviews are conducted before promoting changes from development to UAT and production environments.